-3203 PRINTER: Uses IBM's proven horizontal-train printing technology to produce high quality printed output from either a System/370 Model 115 or Model 125 system.
-The 3203 is an improved version of the widely used 1403 Model N1 Printer and uses the same 1416 Interchangeable Train Cartridge.
-The 3203 is available in two models; rated print speeds with the standard 48-character set are 600 lpm for Model 1 and 1200 lpm for Model 2.
-Certain preferred character set arrangements permit speeds of up to 770 lpm for Model 1 and 1550 lpm for Model 2.
+The Telecommunications Control System-Advanced Function for the OS/VS1 and OS/VS2 operating systems provides facilities for communication between terminals or multiple computers in a communications network and supports enhanced sharing of terminals among TCAM or TCAM/VTAM applications programs, including CICS/ VS and IMS/VS. rated print speeds with the standard 48-character set are 600 lpm for Model 1 and 1200 lpm for Model 2 and Model 4.
+Certain perferred character set arrangements permit speeds of up to 770 lpm for Model 1 and 1550 lpm for Model 2 and Model 4.
 Character sets containing from 30 to 240 characters can be used.
 The Universal Character Set feature, with a 240-position buffer, is standard.
-Both models have 132 print positions.
+All models have 132 print positions.
 Horizontal spacing is 10 characters/inch, and vertical spacing is 6 or 8 lines/inch.
 Forms ranging from 3.5 to 20 inches in width and from 3 to 24 inches in length can be fed.
 Normal skipping speed is up to 24 inches/second, with high-speed skipping at up to 55 inches/second after 6 lines have passed.